starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 The difference between vanilla behavior:
 - Stations may have negative value to maintain the cargo balance between slowed and unslowed environment.
-- Kill stats may tick slower in slowed plaents, but the production of drop will remain the same.
 - Lancer attacks will be scaled down in remote systems.
 - Turrets that attack space unit will be scaled up in remote systems.